ARUP-NGS/BMFtools/MANUAL.md

     > -l:     Set bam compression level.
 Valid: 0-9.
 (0 == uncompresed)
     > -m:     Trust unmasked bases if reads being collapsed disagree but one is unmasked.
 Default: mask anyways.
     > -i:     Flag to work on unbarcoded data and infer solely by positional information.
 Treats all reads as singletons.
+    > -u:     Ignored unbalanced pairs.
+Typically, unbalanced pairs means the bam is corrupted or unsorted.
+              Use this flag to still return a zero exit status, but only use if you know what you're doing.
     > -h/-?:  Print usage.

 ### Analysis